vectorsigmaissomewhere/Django-Projects-/Core-Django/ConceptsWithCode/Conclusion.md

-item 23 to 25: learned about filtering item 26 to 28: learned about different ways of doing pagination item 29 to 31: learned about serializer
+item 23 to 25: learned about filtering item 26 to 28: learned about different ways of doing pagination item 29 to 31: learned about serializer item 32: learned to connect django with react js
 ```